gshipley/enterprise_training/AdminTraining.md

 ![](http://training.runcloudrun.com/images/jenkins7.png)

-For more information about the current build, you can click on the build to manage and view details, include the console output, for the build.
+For more information about the current build, you can click on the build to manage and view details, including the console output, for the build.

 **Lab 29 Complete!**